What is prematurity?

 - Having an abnormal cervix or uterus

-- Being younger than 16 or older than 35
+- Being young, such as a teenager, or older than 35

 - Being African American